softwaresaved/common-form-questions/core-questions.md

 ##### Sub-Type:
 Text

+### Question:
-### Which other sources of funding are related to the proposed work
+Which other sources of funding are related to the proposed work

 #### Applicability:
 Open Call